zenomt/webid-auth-nginx/README.md

 to work in other environments.
 Additionally it provides endpoints and default pages to allow a user to log in with their WebID-OIDC credentials.

+The server provides a `webid-pop` HTTP endpoint that serves as the reference implementation for the `webid_pop_endpoint` API described in [WebID HTTP Authorization Protocol][zenomt-auth].

 The server can be used to provide authorization and access control to files and HTTP APIs behind a reverse proxy such as *nginx*.

 ### Work in Progress

-The server is currently incomplete: [WebID Authorization Protocol][zenomt-auth] support is planned but not yet available.
-See [TODO](TODO.md) for more information.
+This is a work in progress.
+See [TODO](TODO.md) for what's On The List.

 ### Dependencies